 Each share you hold in your credit union is equal to €1.
 You will need to hold a minimum 10 shares (€10) in St. Paul’s to retain membership.
 Members enjoy equal rights to vote (one member, one vote) and participate in decisions affecting the credit union.

-Why save with a credit union?
+Why save at a St. Paul’s?

 Saving always makes sense but with St. Paul’s Garda Credit Union it’s even better because as a member you’re an owner with your say in how the credit union is run.
-Any profit the credit union makes is invested in services or returned to you the member.
+Any surplus the credit union makes is invested in services or returned to you the member.